k8ssandra/k8ssandra-operator/docs/prometheus-grafana/grafana-configuration.md

 ## Importing the Grafana dashboards

-If you hover on the `+` icon on the left hand of the Grafana dashboards an option will come up to import a dasboard. click it and copy in one of the dashboards defined in the [MCAC repo](https://github.com/datastax/metric-collector-for-apache-cassandra/blob/master/dashboards/grafana/generated-dashboards).
+If you hover on the `+` icon on the left hand of the Grafana dashboards an option will come up to import a dashboard. click it and copy in one of the dashboards defined in the [MCAC repo](https://github.com/datastax/metric-collector-for-apache-cassandra/blob/master/dashboards/grafana/generated-dashboards).

 Follow the prompts and you will be taken to the dashboard, which should be populated with data from Prometheus.